 sudo -u mssql /opt/mssql/bin/sqlservr --force-setup

-After you see the message "Recovery is complete", press Ctrl+C. This will shut down SQL Server.
+After you see the message "Recovery is complete", press Ctrl+C. This shuts down SQL Server.

 Reconfigure the SA password.

 sudo /opt/mssql/bin/mssql-conf set-sa-password